hpc/charliecloud/doc-src/ch-run_desc.rst

 ===========

 Run command :code:`CMD` in a Charliecloud container using the flattened and unpacked image directory located at :code:`NEWROOT`.
+Note: Your current home directory is mounted at :code: `/home/$USER` in the container.

   :code:`-b`, :code:`--bind=SRC[:DST]`
     mount :code:`SRC` at guest :code:`DST` (default :code:`/mnt/0`,